-Hello fellas, Do you want to learn English quickly?
-Learning English fast can seem impossible.
-But today, we will discuss and tell you that it isn’t as long as you have the right strategy.
+Hello fellas, do you want to learn English quickly?
+Learning English fast can seem impossible, but as long as you have the right strategy, it probably isn’t.

 Read Everything about English

-Fellas, language is for communicate, so the second strategy to learn English quickly is talk with real live humans.
-You have to seek out native speakers for an informal language exchange, so you will learning English appropriately.
-You also can enroll in a course or taking English classes online.
+Fellas, language is created to communicate, so the second strategy to learn English quickly is talk with other people.
+You may seek out native speakers for an informal language exchange, so you will learn English appropriately.
+You can also enroll in a course or take online English classes.

 The next strategy is very recommended for you.
 This is so easy and fun to do.
 There is an English Youtube channel out there for you.
-You have to subscribe and listen while driving, watch during the commute to school or work, or anythime when you at home.
+Subscribe and listen while driving, watch during the commute to school or work, or anytime when you are at home.

-In the first time seeing them, you might find the native accents difficult, but after that you will soon start to understand it.
-Find a native speakers youtuber who came from your country too.
+At first, you might find the accents difficult, but after that you will soon start to understand them.
+Find YouTubers from different parts of the world to learn how the accents differ.

 Do you like travelling?
-You also can learn English quickly from your travelling activities.
-Make sure that the country do you want to visit is an English countries.
-Think about New Zealand, Australia, the UK, Canada and USA.
+You can also learn English quickly from your travelling activities.
+Make sure that the country do you want to visit is an English-speaking country.
+Think about New Zealand, Australia, the UK, Canada, and USA.

 Hello fellas, how are you doing?
 Today we will discuss #GrammarTrivia Do you know what is “Parallelism” in English?